elliotlaidlaw/face-recognition-kaios/README.md

 npm install @tensorflow/tfjs
 npm install @vladmandic/face-api
 ```
-which installs the necessary libraries in a `node_modules` folder.
+which installs the necessary libraries in the `node_modules` folder.

 ## Available Scripts